adityastomar67/NvStar/README.md

 ## Additionals
 ### ⭐ Coding Assistance
+With the help `<Leader>a` you can get a list of all the available assistance actions for the current buffer.

 #### [Github Copilot](https://github.com/features/copilot)
 Provdes code samples and completions and easily be setted up using the command `Copilot auth`
 #### [OpenAI Codex](https://openai.com/blog/openai-codex/)
 It's a premium service, you need access from OpenAI.
 Then you need to copy your api key from dashboard and paste it into `$HOME/.config/openai-codex/env"`
 #### And Others like [StackOverflow](https://github.com/samtay/so), [Cht.sh](https://cht.sh/), [Navi](https://github.com/denisidoro/navi), [Tokei](https://github.com/XAMPPRocky/tokei), [howdoi](https://github.com/gleitz/howdoi), [howto]()

 ### ⭐ Adding custom Snippets